 2. Show You How To Deal With Dog Stress

 Visits to grooming salons can be stressful for a dog.
 Signs of stress show up when they get their or when they get home.
 Notable signs of dog stress include digestive problems, diarrhea, isolation, lethargy, and aggression.

-Dog grooming courses show you how to create a less stressful environment for the dog.
+Dog grooming classes show you how to create a less stressful environment for the dog.
 You’ll learn how to deal with a stressed animal.
 You’ll also know what to tell the dog owner.
 Having the right skill helps in planning and preparing the grooming process.
 It ensures the visit ends in a positive way for both the dog and its owner.
 As you know, a stressed dog owner may agitate the dog further.

 3. Learn Safety And Health Lessons

 Grooming the dogs involves delicate procedures.
 These must uphold safety and health standards.
 You’ll learn how to handle the animals safely.
 You’ll learn to use the right equipment to prevent the spread of disease.